bertrandchenal/tanker/README.md

 Some ideas, in no particular order:

+  - Be able to introspect existing db (without yaml schema then)
   - Rename `index` with `pk` in schema
   - Allow to manipulate rows by their `id`
   - Add support for other 'ON CONFLICT' action (mainly update a given